Historical Markers in La Plata County, Colorado

 La Plata County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of La Plata County, Colorado.
+This timeline provides a concise overview of the key events in the history of La Plata County, Colorado.

 - 1871: La Plata County is established, taking its name from the La Plata River.